Loader gif

 Yes, you must file a tax return if you earn at least $400 in NIL compensation.

 If you’re earning compensation from NIL deals, the IRS considers you an independent contractor, meaning you are self-employed.
-Any NIL compensation you receive will be reported to you on Form 1099-NEC or Form 1099-K. When you file your federal income tax return, you’ll report any self-employment income and losses on Schedule C.
+Any NIL compensation you receive will be reported to you on Form 1099-NEC or Form 1099-K. When you file your return, you’ll report any self-employment income and losses on Schedule C.

 For more detailed info on what counts as taxable NIL income and how to appropriately file your taxes, check out Tax Tips for College Athletes and The Tax Reality of NIL Income.